AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 :::

-Windows captures the entire screen and copies it to the (invisible) clipboard.
+Windows will capture the entire screen and copy it to the (invisible) clipboard.

 To take a screenshot of an active window, use the following combination: